amitinfo2k/k8s-examples/calico/README.md

-# Example to splict Calico network into two where one suports destination natting and other one doesn't
+# Example to splict Calico network into two where one supports destination natting and other one doesn't

 ## Prereuisite